sophstad/sophstad.github.io/_posts/2015-01-28-Writing-in-LaTeX.md

 ### ShareLaTeX
 [ShareLaTeX](http://www.shareLatex.com) is the best way to do it.
 Period.

-A few quick thoughts!
-LaTeX is fun, efficient, and something I’m going to be seeing a lot of.
+Just a few thoughts—LaTeX is fun, efficient, and something I’m going to be seeing a lot of.